RequestNetwork/requestNetwork/packages/docs/docs/guides/6-hosting-a-node/3-helm.md

 ## Adding the chart

-We host our chart on our helm repo, since we upgrade it frequently.
+We host our chart on our helm repository, since we upgrade it frequently.
 To add our chart you can run:

 ```bash